Tingxu123522/cse15l-lab-reports/lab report4.md

 d.
 Command Summary: `Vim` is a powerful text editor used here to modify source code directly.
 The changes are meant to fix bugs that caused the initial test failures.

+Up Arrow Key: When I press the `<up>` key, your terminal displays the last command you executed.
+Each subsequent press scrolls further back through the command history.

+For instance, in this lab, we use `bash test.sh` and want to run it again without retyping the entire command, we can Press `<up>` until `bash test.sh` appears on the  command line. and then  Press `<enter>` to execute the command.

+The `bash test.sh` command was 2 up in the search history, so I used the up arrow to access it quickly.
+This command executes the script `test.sh` which runs a series of tests defined within the bash script.
+Using the up arrow allowed me to rerun the script efficiently without needing to retype the command, saving time and minimizing the potential for typing errors.

 ![Image](lab4-9.png)